 Crete firemen responded to what they initially thought was a propane explosion.
 When they entered the area the fog “was so thick that firemen had to walk in front of vehicles to guide them in order to stay on the road.”
 They went house to house checking residents and used speakers for evacuation warnings.

 Ten days later, in the early morning of Feb.
 28, 1969, a fire started in Merrill Hall on the Doane College campus along Boswell Ave.
-The college’s first building, a center of campus activity and organization, burned nearly to the ground, leaving only remnants of its 1879 brick walls.
+The college’s first building, a center of campus activity and administration, burned to the ground, leaving only remnants of its 1879 brick walls.

 In 1988, the department and over 840 guests gathered for a barbecue to celebrate the 100th anniversary.
 The department’s 1946 LaFrance pumper truck was restored for the 125th anniversary barbecue and dance held at Tuxedo Park in 2013.